Bitcoin rate currently: crypto platforms are to be regulated

-Digital currencies are also increasingly an issue for organized crime.
+Digital currencies are increasingly becoming an issue for organized crime as well.
 The mafia in Italy repeatedly uses cryptocurrencies for its illegal business.
-“All criminal organizations, including those of the Mafia type, have an interest in using these instruments for their business,” said a head of the Italian anti-mafia police Dia in an interview with the German press agency.
+“All criminal organizations, including those of the Mafia type, have an interest in using these instruments for their business,” said a head of the Italian anti-Mafia police Dia in an interview with the German press agency.
 The Dia investigates organized crime in Italy.
 For his protection, the commissioner does not want to be named.

 The mafia entered the financial world because of this technological development, explains the slide commissioner in his office on the outskirts of Rome, which is decorated with documents.
 Transactions with cryptocurrencies are fast and offer security and a kind of anonymity – Advantages that are of course also useful for illegal business.
 It is therefore not easy to find those who are behind the trade.
 The police do not reveal figures on sales, police operations or damage caused by illegal business – investigative tactics.

-Mafia organizations such as the Calabrian ‘Ndrangheta use cryptocurrencies, for example, to trade with Latin American cartelsAs can be read in the latest report on the first half of 2020 from the Dia to Parliament.
-The ‘Ndrangheta is mainly active in the cocaine business and uses digital money to process payments with Colombian cartels.
+Mafia organizations such as the Calabrian ‘Ndrangheta use cryptocurrencies to trade with Latin American cartels, for exampleAs can be read in the latest report on the first half of 2020 from the Dia to Parliament.
+The ‘Ndrangheta is mainly active in the cocaine business and uses digital money to handle payments with Colombian cartels.

 The report also states: “The Mafia also seems to be paying attention to cybercrime and the possibilities of the world of the dark web that are difficult to controlto inject huge flows of economic resources into the context of total illegality ”.
 In plain language this means: The Mafia moves enormous sums of money in the hidden corners of the Internet, the so-called Dark Web.
 There, payments are made primarily with digital currencies.
 The mafia can launder money or settle bills unnoticed.